 Image Credit: Zachary Sawchuk from Pexels

-Balboa Park – this 1,200-acre park is the largest urban parkland in the US.
+Balboa Park – This 1,200-acre park is the largest urban parkland in the US.
 You could easily spend a whole day here exploring its many parks, trails, and gardens without even entering its many museums.
 Within the grounds, there’s everything from a botanical building housing 2,000 exotic tropical plants to a Japanese Friendship Garden to a recreation of the Alcazar Gardens of Seville.
 Balboa Park is home to eighteen museums, ranging from the Museum of Us, which has over 300,000 archaeological items chronicling the entirety of human history, to the Comic-Con Museum, showcasing comics and pop culture.
 Balboa Park is also where you’ll find the world-famous San Diego Zoo.
 A Balboa Park Pass can be purchased for $89, allowing you admittance to all 14 museums and lasting for seven days.
 Book tour →

-San Diego Zoo – one of the most famous zoos in the world and a global leader in conservation, the San Diego Zoo is home to over 3,500 animals across 650 species.
+San Diego Zoo – One of the most famous zoos in the world and a global leader in conservation, the San Diego Zoo is home to over 3,500 animals across 650 species.
 There you can see elephants, polar bears, koalas, camels… you name it, it’s probably there.
 It’s also one of the only places outside of China where you can see giant pandas up close.
 Guided bus tours and aerial tram rides show you everything the zoo has to offer.
 The zoo has a sister safari park an hour’s drive out of San Diego for an even more immersive experience – there you can even see cheetahs running at their full capacity on a racetrack.
 Tickets for the zoo cost $79 for a day pass.
 Book tour →

-Old Town State Historic Park – this historic park is built upon the grounds of the first European settlement in California and offers a glimpse into California's Native American and Hispanic heritage through its restored 19th-century homes, original adobe structures, and museums.
+Old Town State Historic Park – This historic park is built upon the grounds of the first European settlement in California and offers a glimpse into California's Native American and Hispanic heritage through its restored 19th-century homes, original adobe structures, and museums.
 Entrance is free, including the museums and sights like the Whaley House, one of the most haunted houses in the U.S. Besides the museums, you can shop for unique souvenirs at Old Town Market, enjoy authentic Mexican cuisine at local eateries, watch live performances of Mariachi music, and even participate in cultural festivals.
 Book tour →

-USS Midway Museum – the longest-serving aircraft carrier in U.S. Navy history has been converted into a fascinating museum, which is a salute to the navy of old.
+USS Midway Museum – The longest-serving aircraft carrier in U.S. Navy history has been converted into a fascinating museum, which is a salute to the navy of old.
 Located in downtown San Diego, the museum allows you to explore the labyrinth of sleeping quarters and galleys of the USS Midway to get insight into the life of a sailor.
 Self-guided audio tours narrated by former sailors further amplify the experience.
 Book tour →

-Gaslamp Quarter – spanning 16 blocks, this neighborhood features beautifully restored 19th-century buildings housing trendy boutiques, art galleries, and a variety of restaurants offering global cuisine.
+Gaslamp Quarter – Spanning 16 blocks, this neighborhood features beautifully restored 19th-century buildings housing trendy boutiques, art galleries, and a variety of restaurants offering global cuisine.
 At night, the Gaslamp Quarter’s nightlife comes alive with bars, nightclubs, and entertainment venues.
 Visitors can also enjoy cultural experiences such as live theater performances at the historic Balboa Theatre and annual events like the Gaslamp Mardi Gras.
 Book tour →

-Petco Park – the San Diego Padres are a legendary baseball team, and their stadium has become one of the biggest tourist attractions in the city.
+Petco Park – The San Diego Padres are a legendary baseball team, and their stadium has become one of the biggest tourist attractions in the city.
 Even if you’re not a baseball fan, the views from the top of the stadium are stunning, and you can enjoy the park's food stalls and local craft beer.
 Dedicated baseball fans can also take guided tours for a behind-the-scenes look at the dugout, press box, and luxury suites within the stadium.
 Book tour →

 Whale Watching Cruise – December to April is whale season in San Diego.
 During that time, visitors can experience the thrill of seeing whales, dolphins, sea lions, and other marine life up close on a whale watching cruise.
 These cruises offer an educational and awe-inspiring adventure on the Pacific Ocean, complete with knowledgeable guides and comfortable viewing platforms.
 Book tour →

-Cabrillo National Monument – situated at the southern tip of the Point Loma Peninsula, it was here that explorer Juan Rodriguez first stepped ashore in 1542.
+Cabrillo National Monument – Situated at the southern tip of the Point Loma Peninsula, it was here that explorer Juan Rodriguez first stepped ashore in 1542.
 Explore the historic lighthouse, tide pools, and the 2.2-mile Bayside Trail, which provides scenic vistas of the city and surrounding areas.
 With good weather, you can even see Mexico!
 Book tour →

 SeaWorld – San Diego has the very first SeaWorld, situated in Mission Bay.
 The premier marine theme park is renowned for its spectacular orca, dolphin, and sea lion shows, as well as exciting rides like Manta and Electric Eel.
 Visitors can explore vibrant aquariums, interactive touch pools, and the Shark Encounter tunnel.

-La Jolla – this picturesque seaside community in San Diego is famous for its stunning coastline beaches surrounding it on three sides.
+La Jolla – This picturesque seaside community in San Diego is famous for its stunning coastline beaches surrounding it on three sides.
 The area is perfect for swimming, snorkeling, and spotting sea lions.
 The village itself features upscale boutiques, art galleries, and gourmet dining with ocean views.
 Outdoor enthusiasts can also kayak through sea caves or hike the trails at Torrey Pines State Natural Reserve.
 Book tour →

-San Diego Beaches – a lot of people primarily come to San Diego for the beaches, and there’s nothing wrong with that; every beach in San Diego offers something a little different.
+San Diego Beaches – A lot of people primarily come to San Diego for the beaches, and there’s nothing wrong with that; every beach in San Diego offers something a little different.
 The most popular are Coronado Beach, Mission Beach, Pacific Beach, and Ocean Beach.
 Each has its own vibe: Mission and Coronado Beaches are the most beautiful and therefore popular, Ocean Beach has a bohemian, hippy-esque environment, whereas Pacific Beach is a nightlife hotspot full of trendy bars.

 Gay Tours in San Diego

-San Diego LGBTQ+ History Walking Tour – this walking tour takes you through Hillcrest while teaching you all about how the area became the gayborhood it is today.
+San Diego LGBTQ+ History Walking Tour – This walking tour takes you through Hillcrest while teaching you all about how the area became the gayborhood it is today.
 It covers San Diego’s LGBTQ+ history with stories of some of its earliest gay bars, the hate crimes plaque, Harvey Milk Street, the Center, the Rainbow Flag, and much more.
 Book tour →

 Restaurants and Cafes

-Fort Oak – located in Mission Hills, Fort Oak offers a sophisticated dining experience with a focus on wood-fired cuisine.
+Fort Oak – Located in Mission Hills, Fort Oak offers a sophisticated dining experience with a focus on wood-fired cuisine.
 Their menu features innovative dishes made with locally sourced ingredients, providing a modern twist on classic American fare.

-Buona Forchetta – this beloved Italian restaurant in South Park is known for its authentic Neapolitan pizzas and hearty pasta dishes.
+Buona Forchetta – This beloved Italian restaurant in South Park is known for its authentic Neapolitan pizzas and hearty pasta dishes.
 The charming, rustic decor and warm atmosphere create a perfect setting for enjoying traditional Italian comfort food.
 Buona Forchetta consistently receives high praise for its friendly service and delicious, reasonably priced meals.

 Casa Guadalajara – San Diego has more Mexican restaurants than most counties across the US, so you’re kind of spoiled for choice, but this one in Old Town is certainly one of the best.
 Not only do you get authentic Mexican food, but also an authentic Mexican atmosphere in its beautifully detailed dining rooms and patios reminiscent of a welcoming Mexican hacienda.

-Parakeet Cafe – with locations in La Jolla and Little Italy, Parakeet Cafe is a popular spot for health-conscious diners.
+Parakeet Cafe – With locations in La Jolla and Little Italy, Parakeet Cafe is a popular spot for health-conscious diners.
 The menu includes a variety of organic, gluten-free, and vegan options, along with specialty coffees and teas.
 The bright, airy atmosphere and beautifully presented dishes make it a favorite for breakfast and brunch.

-The Prado – this restaurant in the House of Hospitality is the best place to eat when in Balboa Park.
+The Prado – This restaurant in the House of Hospitality is the best place to eat when in Balboa Park.
 Its huge Spanish courtyard is a beautiful environment to tuck into the restaurant’s Spanish-inspired cuisine, which includes everything from Spicy Calamari Fries to its own freshly cooked Paella.
 The Prado gets extra points for being part of the Cohn Restaurant Group, which has lent support to the LGBTQ+ community in the past.

 Image credit: Baja Betty's